Open-pi/gol/README.md

 gol (**G**olang **O**pen **L**ibrary) is an interface for the OpenLibrary API.
 For more information about the API itself please visit [openlibrary.org](https://openlibrary.org/developers/api)

 ## Functions
+These are the API functions (WorkAPI, EditionAPI, etc) to get the data.
+With them you can make other calls.
+For more information, browse the `docs` folder where you can find additional information.

 | Functions | Args | Returns  |
 |---|---|--|
 | GetWork   | WorkId | (w Work, err error)  |